 TNF is another pro-inflammatory cytokine that is thought to be involved in many of the illnesses associated with NTIS.
 Infusion of recombinant TNF in man, by Vanderpool et al., produced a decrease in serum T3 and TSH, and increase in rT3.
 Free T4 was transiently elevated in association with a significant rise in FFA levels.
-These studies suggest that TNF could be involved when recombinant IL-6, given to humans, activates the hypothalamic pituitary axis and, as noted above, this could secondarily suppress TSH production.
+These studies suggest that TNF could be involved.
 However, Chopra et al. (106) did not find TNF to be closely correlated with hormone changes in NTIS.
 Van der Poll et al (107, 108) gave human subjects endotoxin, which caused lowering of T4, free T4, T3 and TSH.
 TNF blockade by a recombinant TNF receptor-IgG fusion protein did not alter the response, indicating that TNF did not cause the changes in hormone economy induced by administration of endotoxin.

 Nagaya et al (109) have proposed a mechanism through which TNF could reduce serum T3.
 TNF alpha was found during in vitro studies to activate NFkappa B, which in turn inhibits the T3 induced expression of 5’- DI, which would lead to lower T3 generation in liver.
 IL-1 also prevented induction of D1 in liver cells, and expression of SRC-1 overcame this block .
 These data provide a theoretical biochemical route via which cytokines (IL-1) secreted during NTIS could lower T3 production in liver.